Shareholder activism

-Due to the Internet, smaller shareholders have also gained an outlet to voice their opinions.
-In 2005, small MCI Inc. shareholders created an online petition to protest the MCI/Verizon merger.
+According to Lazard’s H1 2026 Review of Shareholder Activism, 184 new activist campaigns launched globally in the first half of 2026, the busiest six-month period on record.

 History

-Corporations in 18th-century Europe were privileged and relatively uncommon, but in the United States became much more common, starting with 300 in the 1790s and expanding by around 26,000 between 1790 and the 1860s, resulting in about 15 times the corporations in Great Britain by 1830.
-These early corporations contained various provisions for corporate governance, including restricted charters, bylaws, prudent-mean voting rules, dividend payments, and press coverage.
+Corporations in 18th-century Europe were relatively uncommon, but in the United States they were more prevalent, starting with 300 in the 1790s and expanding by around 26,000 between 1790 and the 1860s, resulting in about 15 times the corporations in Great Britain by 1830.
+These early corporations contained provisions for corporate governance, including restricted charters, bylaws, prudent-mean voting rules, dividend payments, and press coverage.

-From 1900 to 1950, about 1.22 "offensive" activist initiatives occurred per year, with more occurring in the 1940s and 1950s.
+Between 1900 and 1950, about 1.22 "offensive" activist initiatives occurred per year, with more occurring in the 1940s and 1950s.
 Notable investors included Cyrus S. Eaton, Phoenix Securities Corporation, Benjamin Graham, J. Paul Getty, and Malcolm Chace.
 Activism was likely limited by the lack of ownership dispersion, meaning that many corporations had large shareholders with sizable blocks (10 to 20% of total shares) who already exerted significant control over the corporation.